 The structure and functioning of our risk management and internal control systems are discussed annually with the Supervisory Board.

-However much care is taken in setting up risk management and internal control systems, they are unable to provide absolute certainty with regard to realizing the corporate objectives, nor can they preclude material mistakes, losses, fraud, or infringements of legislation and regulations.
+No matter how much care is taken in setting up risk management and internal control systems, they are unable to provide absolute certainty with regard to realizing the company’s objectives, nor can they preclude material mistakes, losses, fraud, or infringements of legislation and regulations.